-ED-1116 Creative Experiences in Early Childhood 4.00 Credits
+ED-1116 Creative Exp/Early Childhood

 This course explores the selection, preparation, presentation, and evaluation of activities and materials in art, music, language, and physical development in early childhood.
 It also focuses on the purposes of incorporating music and movement into the early childhood curriculum.
 Through active participation, students work with the concepts of age and developmental appropriateness when designing experiences in these areas.